 Use Of Fingerprints Today

 The Federal Bureau of Investigation (FBI) established a fingerprint repository through its Identification Division beginning in 1924.
 This repository held fingerprint cards in a central location.
 Over the next 50 years the FBI processed more than 200 million fingerprint cards.
 To eliminate duplicate fingerprints and make it easier to store and share fingerprints among law enforcement agencies, the FBI developed the Automated Fingerprint Identification System (AFIS) in 1991, which computerized the card system.
 The Integrated AFIS system (IAFIS) was introduced in 1999; a law enforcement official can request a set of criminal prints from IAFIS and get a response within two hours.

 Fingerprints are kept for criminals, but civil fingerprints are also kept.
 People who apply for government jobs, jobs that handle confidential information, banking jobs, teaching jobs, law enforcement jobs, and any job that involves security issues can be fingerprinted.
 IAFIS stores civil prints as well as criminal prints.

-If you are involved in a criminal case, particularly if you are the primary defendant, you will want to make sure evidence used against you is in fact valid and used within the proper context.
+If you're involved in a criminal case, particularly if you're the primary defendant, you'll want to make sure evidence used against you is in fact valid and used within the proper context.
 The existence of your fingerprints at the scene, for instance, may not necessarily prove that you did the crime.
-If you have questions about this or any other aspects of your case, you can have a criminal defense attorney review your case at no cost to you.
+If you have questions about this or any other aspects of your case, it's in your best interests to contact an experienced criminal defense attorney near you.